GooseCTF/CTF-Writeups/2018/csaw-quals/shellpointcode/README.md

 Though `buf_1` and `buf_2` are large enough individually to hold all of our shellcode, the `0xf` passed to `sym.readline` limits us to 15 bytes stored per buffer.

+This is exactly the linked list hinted at in the description!
+It all comes together.
 The recipe for success at this point is clear:
 1. Split shellcode into two parts, `shc1` and `shc2`, with a jump from `shc1` to `shc2`.
 2. Store the two parts in `buf_1` and `buf_2`.